GEEGEE1205/My-IncubatorHub-Project_1/README.md

 ---

 During cleaning of the provided dataset, I removed all duplicates from Product ID (Reducing my dataset size from 1465 to 1351) .
 I also split my Category into sub categories ( Main Category,Level 2 category,Level 3 Category,Level 4 Category).

-Afterwards I deleted unnecessary columns from the provided dataset.
+ I checked out cells with abnormal values and changed the numerical column blank cells to (0).
+I changed datatypes to the appropriate datatypes.
+Also I inserted some new calculated columns that are needed for my analysis.
+Afterwards I deleted unnecessary columns from the dataset.

+  Then I proceeded to creating my pivot tables with the refined datasets.
+With the Pivot tables I created Dashboard consisting KPIs and Charts to summarize my Analysis.

 ---